barrwani/barrwani.github.io/_projects/(1) Parkour Demo.md

 To check whether we're facing the floor, we get the dot product of the Camera's global forward vector, calculate the dot product with the global down unit vector (-1.f on the global Z-axis), then see if that value is greater than 0.5.
 If it is, we know that we're facing downwards, and thus can launch down.
 Otherwise we jump regularly.

+Again, I go into detail on this [here](https://barwani.eu.org/blog/wall-jumping-linear-algebra).

 #### Wall Detection
 To detect a wall, I used a set of wall traces in front of and to the left and right of the player: